pminina01/readthedocs/MDLC-Layout-Renderer.md

-It uses [Mapped Diagnostic Logical Context] (Mapped-Diagnostic-Logical-Context).
+Use the Mapped Diagnostic Logical Context when you have information that you want available to every logger executing on the current logical context.

+Mapped Diagnostic Logical Context is the async version of the [Mapped Diagnostics Context](Mdc-Layout-Renderer) - a logical call context structure that keeps a dictionary of strings and provides methods to output them in layouts.
+Allows for maintaining state across asynchronous tasks and call contexts.

+Supported in .NET 4.0 and 4.5.

 As of NLog 4.1 in the NLog assembly.

-Supported in .NET 4.0 and 4.5.

 ##Configuration Syntax
 ```